 In this article, I will discuss what influences our personality and what a strong personality looks like.
 By using examples, I’ll share 5 things you can do to strengthen your personality.

 What influences our personality?

 Our personality plays a huge role in our lives.
-Right from birth, we are being molded by our environment and experiences.
+Right from birth, we are molded by our environment and experiences.
 We develop certain traits through the way our parents raise us.
-We discover our likes and dislikes in school and through trialing different things.
+We discover our likes and dislikes in school and through trying different things.

 Think of life as a series of building blocks.
 Every interaction we have with another builds our character.
-Every adventure or experience we have influences our personality.
+Every adventure or experience influences our personality.
 Our personality is forever developing.